58. The Tea with Bri and Davielle

 Episode Cover

-Bri sits down with Cody Wayne Eastman (pronouns: he/him) to 'spill the tea' about mourning friendships, their feelings on polyamory and open relationships, the...
+Bri sits down with Marcus (pronouns: he/him) to 'spill the tea' about representation and a lack of diversity in queer spaces and nonprofits.
+Marcus...

 Listen